 Standard Wire Gauge, this is the Imperial standard for wire gauges, the reference shows a table of sizes for this series and the American similar (but different) table 'AWG'.

-1. The simplest is an electrical switch, as in 'Light Switch' which is a mechanically operated device used for connecting or disconnecting electrical circuits.
+1. The simplest is an electrical switch, as in 'Light Switch' which is a mechanically operated device used for connecting (low resistance) or disconnecting (high resistance) electrical circuits.
 Such switches can have many contacts and become quite complex.

 4. American term for a turnout or the English 'Points'…this being the scheme to allow a railway track to diverge or converge with another route.
 It allows the path of the train to be 'switched' from one route to another.
 NB.
 British Permanent Way Engineers have adopted the term Switch in recent years so track formations previously described as P & C (Points and Crossings) are now known as S & C (Switches and Crossings.
 However the signal Engineering and Operating departmets continue to use Points.

 In model railways, as on the real railway it is now usual to operate 'switches' (points / turnouts) using a small electrical machine, called the 'Switch Machine', or in UK usually Point Machine on the real railway and Point Motor on models.
 Switch machines for models exist in many forms, each with its protagonists:

 Solenoid operation: tend to be very violent and require special arrangements for driving reliably (eg Capacitor Discharge)